jyss88/License-Plate-Reader/README.md

 These functions were written in MatLab 2015a, as well as the external library DIPImage 2.8.1.
 Installation instructions, and documentation for DIPImage can be found [here](http://www.diplib.org/download).

 ## Included functions
+All included functions can be found in the folder [Functions](https://github.com/jyss88/License-Plate-Reader/tree/master/Functions)

 ### readLicensePlate.m
 Reads, and recognises the license plate number of an image of a car.
 Accepts an image as a Matlab Array as input, and returns a string of the recognised plate.
 Returns -1 if no plate detected.